ejoebstl/graphcool-webhook-invoker/README.md

 `graphcool-webhook-invoker` is built upon undocumented APIs of graphcool.
 It might break without notice.

 Also, this project uses a very hacky way of resolving fragments for the webhook payload.
-It will break as soon as there are unmatching curly braces (`{`, `}`) inside strings.
+It will, besides other things, break as soon as there are unmatching curly braces (`{`, `}`) inside strings.

 ## Why is this not a command line tool?